 The Stream 9 HHEI reach was located approximately in the central portion of the stream located between the west adjoining storm water basin, which feeds Stream 9, and the eastern portion of the stream where Stream 9 flows into Stream 10, and they both proceed to flow east (downstream) under a culvert that carries flow east under the rail yard area.
 The HHEI score for Steam 9 was calculated to be 60, while the HHEI score for Stream 10 was calculated to be 59.
-Based on the HHEI flowchart in the Ohio EPA manual, both stream scores represent Modified Class II Primary Headwater Habitat (intermittent).
+The Stream 13 HHEI reach was also located approximately in the central portion of the stream between the west adjoining property line (fenced) and the eastern confluence of Stream 13 where is flows into Stream 11.
+The HHEI score for Stream 13 was calculated to be 64.
+Based on the HHEI flowchart in the Ohio EPA manual, Stream 9, Stream 10, and Stream 13 represent Modified Class II Primary Headwater Habitat (intermittent).